 Below is a list of orange coloured birds, where the colour orange is the more prominent colour of its plumage.
-It is interesting to note that most of the orange coloured birds seen are male species of that bird type, whereas the females of the same species may be of any other colour.
+It is interesting to note that most of the orange coloured birds that are seen, are male species of that bird type, whereas the females of the same species may be of any other colour.

-For example, the Hooded Oriole, whose bright orange plumage easily identifies it as a member of the oriole family and its mate has a light yellow to a light yellow-orangish plumage.
-The reason for this is to protect the female birds while they are sitting on their nest, making them less obvious.
+For example, the Hooded Oriole, whose bright orange plumage easily identifies it as a member of the oriole family, and its mate has a light yellow to a light yellow-orangish plumage.
+The reason for this is to protect the female birds while they are sitting on their nest and making them less obvious.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Who’s Who has proudly been bringing Canada’s iconic wildlife directly into Canadians’ homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.